 In the comics, much like the film, Howard is most definitely a humanoid duck from another world dragged to Earth.
 He meets and buddies up with a girl named Beverly in Cleveland.
 And he is eventually troubled by a dark Overlord–Thog the Overmaster in the comics and the more lazily named “Dark Overlord” in the film–as he attempts to get back home.

 However, unlike the movie, comicbook Howard is far more crude and foul-mouthed, from an alternate dimension (rather than simply another planet across the cosmos), and dragged to Earth due to some fault of Marvel’s Sorcerer Supreme, Doctor Strange.
-He’s also heavily styled after Donald Duck rather than the more–for the time, at least–modern 80s look that we see in the film.
+He’s also heavily styled after Donald Duck rather than the then-modern 80s look that we see in the film.